Income Tax Slab Rates for FY 2023-24 (AY 2024-25)

 Wrapping It Up!

-The income tax slab rates in India have undergone significant changes over the past few years.
-By introducing recent changes with the Income Tax slabs for FY 2023-24, the government is trying to simplify overall tax system for all individuals and businesses.
+Income tax slab rates in India have undergone significant changes in recent years.
+By introducing recent changes with the Income Tax slabs for FY 2025-26, the government is trying to simplify the overall tax system for all individuals and businesses.

 FAQ's